cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/05_architecture.md

 {: .warning}
 > Changing the CIDR of your Shieldoo Secure Network causes all access certificates and IP addresses of nodes (servers and clients) to be regenerated.
-> Avoid doing this unless you fully understand the implications.
+> Only do this if you fully understand the implications.

 ### Lighthouses
-In a Nebula network, a lighthouse is an important component.
+In a Nebula network, a lighthouse is an essential component.
 It is a public host that helps network nodes (users and servers) discover routes to one another.

 A lighthouse tracks network nodes, directing their traffic.
 When two nodes want to communicate with each other, a lighthouse finds the fastest route for them, allowing them to communicate directly.
 There is no central server creating traffic bottlenecks as with traditional VPN solutions.